ollysun/bankwithmint/README.md

 Then call the endpoint
 http://localhost:8091/card-scheme/verify/45717360 this will verify and publish the scheme card to queue.

 4, For the consuming service, cd consumingservice folder, mvn spring-boot:run.
-This is to listener to receive the scheme card from queue
+This is for the listener to receive the scheme card message from queue